-Today, the NH House voted In favor of a bill to repeal the death penalty by a vote of 279-88.
+On March 7, 2019, the NH House of Representatives voted in favor of a bill to repeal the death penalty by a margin of 279-88.
 (Watch the House videostream of the proceedings here – the HB 455 segment starts at the 9:48 mark).

 HB 455 would replace the sentence of death with life in prison without parole and would only apply to future capital cases.